|

 The Kumamoto Prefecture "LINK" page says that this is the "latest web site of the Aso region.
 Full of information, from events to attractions, food and accommodations."

 Minamata has become known internationally for the environmental tragedy that occurred here.
 Thousands of people were poisoned with mercury that was dumped into the sea.
 The disease caused by the mercury has become known throughout the world as Minamata disease.
 Now, the city is working to become known for its environmental responsibility.
 This site provides links to information on the environmental past and present of Minamata.
 One important link that is missing, however, is to the Minamata Disease Center Soshisha.
 This outstanding site is loaded with lots of excellent information in English.
 Beginners may wish to start by reading "TEN THINGS TO KNOW ABOUT MINAMATA DISEASE."
 This essay is also available in Chinese, French, and Japanese.
 I also recommend Minamata Disease Archives.
-In addition, The long road to recovery: Community responses to industrial disaster and Industrial pollution in Japan are two books that have been published in full on line (html format) that both have excellent chapters about Minamata disease.
+In addition, The long road to recovery: Community responses to industrial disaster and Industrial Pollution in Japan are two books that have been published in full on line (html format) that both have excellent chapters about Minamata disease.
+In regard to the first book, The long road to recovery, be sure to click on "EXPAND TEXT" (just under the illustration of the book) in order to view or download the entire text.
 Finally, click here to see an image of W. Eugene Smith's most famous Minamata photograph.

 [top]